ATN Event Staffing Logo

 Do offer training materials or sessions that are highly engaging.
 Include visual elements, team-building exercises, and Q&A discussions.
 Always aim to get the team to interact with one another.

-Do test your staff on the key training points to ensure that they are fully prepared.
-Offer online testing or consider trivia style group games to make the testing more fun.
+Do test your staff on the key training points to ensure they are fully prepared.
+Offer online testing or consider trivia-style group games to make the testing more fun.

-Don’t assume that the team is ready just because you gave them a training document.
+Don’t assume the team is ready just because you gave them a training document.

 Conclusion